uio-bmi/ligo/docs_source/quickstart/receptor_level_simulation.rst

 Simulation of a TCR dataset containing two immune signals
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In this quickstart tutorial, we will simulate a dataset of 300 productive TRB receptors — 100 TRBs containing signal 1, 100 TRBs containing signal 2, and 100 TRBs containing no immune signal (background receptors).
-See the illustration below.
-Signal 1 consists of a 2-mer {AS} and TRBV7, i.e., only TRBs containing both TRBV7 and 2-mer {AS} contain Signal 1.
-Signal 2 consists of two gapped k-mers {G.G} and {G..G}.
+In this quickstart tutorial, we will simulate a dataset of 300 productive TRB receptors such that (see the illustration below):

+- 100 TRBs containing signal 1;

+- 100 TRBs containing signal 2;

+- 100 TRBs containing no immune signal (background receptors).

+We define signal 1 and signal 2 as the following (see the illustration below):

+- Signal 1 consists of a 2-mer {AS} and TRBV7, i.e., only TRBs containing both TRBV7 and 2-mer {AS} contain Signal 1;

+- Signal 2 consists of two gapped k-mers {G.G} and {G..G}, i.e., only TRBs containing {G.G} or {G..G} contain Signal 2.

 Signal-specific TRBs will be generated using the rejection sampling strategy and the default OLGA model (humanTRB).

 .. image:: ../_static/figures/quickstart_receptor-level.png

-LIgO reports the simulated TRBs as a triple of the TRBV gene name, CDR3 AA sequence, and TRBJ gene name.
-If you also want to report the generation probabilities (pgen) of the simulated receptors according to the default OLGA humanTRB model, set the *export_p_gens* parameter to true.
+By default, LIgO reports the simulated TRBs as a triple of the TRBV gene name, CDR3 AA sequence, and TRBJ gene name.
+To be able to export full-length AIRs, it is necessary to also download the reference data using Stitchr .

+If you also want to report the generation probabilities (pgen) of the simulated receptors according to the default OLGA humanTRB model, set the :code:`export_p_gens`  parameter to true.
 Please keep in mind that pgen evaluation may take time.

 Step 1: YAML specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^